 The Arm DMB vs DSB instructions Arm provides two memory barrier instructions: DMB ('data memory barrier') and DSB ('data synchronisation barrier').
 The base intent is that DMB orders explicit memory accesses, whereas DSB is a strictly stronger barrier also ordering some implicit accesses, and other barriers and cache maintenance (including TLB invalidation).
 This means that, for any litmus test with a DMB, a DSB of the same access kind could be substituted, and the resulting test is no weaker.
 Over time, the architectural intent around how barriers order implicit events has changed, and is still subject to change.

-3229 8.4.3 Enhanced Translation Synchronization
+3223 8.4.3 Enhanced Translation Synchronization

-Note: this section is, of the time of writing, very outdated, and this feature no longer exists in the architecture, having been superseded by newer versions of a similar feature.
+Note: this section is out-of-date and this feature no longer exists in the architecture, having been superseded by newer versions of a similar feature.

-Recent versions of the Arm architecture require support for FEAT_ETS: Enhanced Translation Synchronization.
+Recent versions of the Arm architecture require support for FEAT\ETS: Enhanced Translation Synchronization.
 This feature does not change the ISA directly, but instead requires implementations to enforce extra ordering.